NVIDIAGameWorks/kaolin/examples/renderers/NMR/README.md

 ## Example 2

 Transforming the silhouette of the mesh to match the target image (a square by default), by optimizing the vertices.

+You can try different target images in this folder as well, such as `python <example-script> --image ./example2_moon.png` or `./example2_circle.png`.

 Example target image, final mesh, and optimization process: